carbon-language/carbon-lang/llvm/docs/Vectorizers.rst

 |     |     | fmuladd |
 +-----+-----+---------+

+Note that the optimizer may not be able to vectorize math library functions that correspond to these intrinsics if the library calls access external state such as "errno".
+To allow better optimization of C/C++ math library functions, use "-fno-math-errno".

 The loop vectorizer knows about special instructions on the target and will vectorize a loop containing a function call that maps to the instructions.
 For example, the loop below will be vectorized on Intel x86 if the SSE4.1 roundps